NEMALIMAHESH/M3_group_14/Project_1/1_Requirements/README.md

 ## Components:
 The transmission in RKE requires two major components.
-They are,
    * Transmitter
    * Receiver
 ## Transmitter:
-*The RKE key fob contains the transmitter in it to transfer the signals to the automobile.
-Instead of key fob we can also use other ID device with RKE integrated.
+   * The RKE key fob contains the transmitter in it to transfer the signals to the automobile.
+   * Instead of key fob we can also use other ID device with RKE integrated.
 ## Receiver:
-The reciever will be placed on to the Body Control ECU of the automobile or in anyother ECU with integrated RKE.
+   * The reciever will be placed on to the Body Control ECU of the automobile or in anyother ECU with integrated RKE.

 ## Functionality:
    * RKE operates by broadcasting radio waves on a particular Frequency "Unidirectionally".